WerWolv/Documentation/pattern_language/core-language/importing-modules.md

 A [preprocessor directive](preprocessor.md).
 The preprocessor replaces this directive with all the lexical tokens from the included file _including_ all the preprocessor defines.
 On inclusion, this system maintains its own list of files marked with [`#pragma once`](importing-modules.md#include-guards).

 To use the `#include` directive, specify a path to the file to include followed by the file extension.
 The path can be enclosed in double quotes (`"path/filename.extension"`) or pointy braces (`<path/filename.extension>`).
 The extension is optional.
+If the path has no extension the preprocessor looks in the `pattern` folder at provided path, e.g. `path/pattern/filename`.
 The `#include` directive looks for a file with extensions `.pat` and `.hexpat` if none is specified.
 However, by convention, the extension is specified when including files.
 Both of the following are valid ways to use the `#include` directive:

 ```rust
 #include "std/io.pat"